- Associate Professor

 I completed a PhD in Economics at the University of Colorado at Boulder in 2003.
 Subsequently, I held a post-doctoral fellowship at the Center for Environmental and Resource Economics Policy at North Carolina State University from 2003 to 2005.
 I am also a proud graduate of Wesleyan University where I completed BA in Mathematics-Economics.

-My PhD student, Max Brown, and I are developing a detailed model of North American electricity markets to help stakeholders evaluate the proposed carbon regulations in the power sector.
+Max Brown, MEE PhD candidate, and I are developing a detailed model of North American electricity markets to help stakeholders evaluate the proposed carbon regulations in the power sector.
 We've developed a web-based, interactive tool.
 Here is a link to the beta version.

 I recently organized a workshop entitled, "Local Solutions to Global Problems: Designing Energy and Environmental Policy in an Interconnected World" which brought together leading scholars in economics and law from around North America.